developmatt/hoverblock/README.md

 # HoverBlock
 ![Hoverblock plugin example](https://i.postimg.cc/G2nB893T/hoverblock.gif)

 ## Making it work:

+- Install plugin from Github or NPMJS
+`npm install --save developmatt/hoverblock-plugin` or `npm install hoverblock`

+- Insert it's Hoverblock in your project script `require('hoverblock');`

 - Put the data attribute `data-hoverblock="content"` in the container who contains the elements to be "hoverblocked".